jprante/elasticsearch-analysis-standardnumber/README.rst

 Standardnumber is an analysis plugin for `Elasticsearch <http://github.com/elasticsearch/elasticsearch>`_.

 What are standard numbers?
-Standard numbers are globally unique character sequences, often digits, with rules, domains, and canonical forms defined by a standardization bodies or organizations like ISO.
+Standard numbers are globally unique character sequences, often digits, with rules, domains, and canonical forms defined by standardization bodies or organizations like the International Organisation for Standardization (ISO).
-For using standard numbers safely, often check digits are used, for better validation.
+For using valid standard numbers only, often check digits are used.
 The main purpose of standard numbers is the identifcation of items.

-Because standard numbers may appear in some literal variants, the canonical form should be computed so standard numbers can be compared for equality.
+Because standard numbers may appear in some literal variants, the canonical form must be deduced from the input so standard numbers can be compared for equivalence.

-With the standard number analysis, you can use a token filter for finding standard numbers and index them in canonical form and all their variants.
+With the standard number analysis, you can use a token filter for finding standard numbers and index them in canonical form plus all their valid variants.

 Currently, only ISBN (International Standard Book Number) is implemented.